 Delegation of Authority

-The Director of Special Events and Guest Services has the authority to approve special events facilities use agreements, up to and including $5,000.
+For state-supported facilities, the Director of Special Events and Guest Services or a designee has the authority to approve facilities use agreements, up to and including $5,000.
 Above that amount, and for any Coussoulis Arena agreements, Procurements and Contracts (Purchasing) must approve the facilities use agreement.